2022 was a wild investing year. Stocks and bonds both crashed.

 In fact, many of these investing concepts were not popularized until Bogle popularized them.

-Here is some inspiration related to market history and theory, the next time you consider selling all your stocks, overturning your portfolio into cash, or liquidating all your fixed income.
+Here is some inspiration related to market history and theory, the next time you consider selling all your stocks, bonds and/or overturning your portfolio when any Mr. Market unrest hits:

 - “In the long run, investing is not about markets at all.
 Investing is about enjoying the returns earned by businesses.”
 As such, the long-term investor should be chiefly concerned being invested and earning the cashflows (i.e., dividends) and growth generated by the businesses that he or she owns.